mikepjb/replica.nvim/README.md

 - replica.nvim does not know if the nREPL process has stopped running, you can continue to issue `:Eval` after successfully connecting and there will be no response in the UI.
+- [8th Feb] it's possible that the sessions need to be closed to avoid OOMing?
+Needs more investigation

 ## :test_tube: Testing

 `make test` though make sure you have `plenary.nvim` installed next to this project (e.g both in the same src folder